Wirangu language: Classification and influences

 Because of the intensive culture contacts in the southern half of South Australia, which brought dislocation and culture change, traditional lifestyles and traditional ways of speaking declined during the nineteenth and twentieth centuries.
 In the case of Wirangu, the establishment of the Koonibba Mission in 1898 brought intense contact with other languages, in particular Kokatha.
 Like most Aboriginal Australian languages, the two languages share a common ancestor in the Pama–Nyungan group, but while Wirangu is a Thura-Yura language, Kokatha is defined as a Wati language.
 Neighbouring languages often borrow words from one another, and the new intense contacts at Koonibba led to a significant influx of Kokatha words which have become part of present-day Wirangu.

-Language revitalisation
+Revitalisation

 Although there are very few fully fluent Wirangu speakers left, many Aboriginal people in the Ceduna area remember parts of the language.

 A Wirangu language revitalisation program has been underway at Ceduna and surrounding areas since 2004.
 This has involved the recording of Wirangu language from the last two recognised full speakers of the language, Gladys and Doreen Miller.
 With the assistance of linguists from the University of Adelaide a number of printed and digital books have been produced for use in schools and in the wider community.

 In 2005 the Far West Languages Centre was established in Ceduna.
 The centre supports and promotes the use of the Wirangu language as well as other extremely endangered local languages, such as Gugada/Kokatha and Mirning.